CarpentriesMIT/2021-08-05-mit/index.md

 <h2 id="registration">Registration</h2>
 <p>
-All registrations open on 12pm ET, Thu, July 8, 2021.
+<b>All registrations open on 12pm ET, Thu, July 8, 2021</b>.
 The specific schedules for both Python track and R track are listed under the SCHEDULE section below.
 </p>

 <p>